justgin/FunnyScript-Public-2.1/README.md

 python ./test.py help
 ```

-And if yoy want to check every pre-made test case you can run every pre-made test case using:
+And if you want to check every pre-made test case you can run every pre-made test case using:
 ```console
 python ./test.py checkfolder .
 ```